New Zealanders have the protection of a strong and independent system of justice that is highly regarded worldwide.

 - The Environment Court deals with resource management, planning and development matters.

-There are also over 100 tribunals, authorities, boards and committees.
-These deal with a wide range of disputes involving issues such as censorship, taxation, tenancy and employment.
+We also have over 100 tribunals, authorities, boards and committees which deal with disputes involving issues like censorship, taxation, tenancy and employment.

-Some of the better known ones are the Employment, Disputes, Tenancy and Treaty of Waitangi Tribunals.
+Some of the better known tribunals are the Employment, Disputes, Tenancy and Treaty of Waitangi tribunals.

 Justices of the Peace

-In New Zealand, juries are generally only used for criminal cases, and only for more serious charges.
-The only civil cases in which juries are commonly used are defamation.
+In New Zealand, juries are generally only used for more serious criminal cases.
+The only civil cases where juries are commonly used are defamation cases.

-Juries are made up of people (usually 12 people) between the ages of 20 and 65 drawn at random from the Electoral Roll.
+Jurors are drawn at random from the Electoral Roll.

-Every citizen or resident in New Zealand must register on the electoral roll, and if you are in the age bracket, you may be selected to serve as a juror.
+Every citizen or resident in New Zealand must register on the electoral roll.
+So if you are in the right age bracket, you may be selected to serve as a juror.

-You can ask to be excused from jury service if you have a good reason, such as undue hardship, personal beliefs, permanent disability or if you’ve served on a jury within the last two years.
+- You can ask to be excused from jury service if you have a good reason.
+Acceptable reasons include undue hardship, personal beliefs and permanent disability.
+You can also be excused if you have served on a jury within the last two years.